gernest/bsi/README.md

 With **BSI** there is no big difference between a million active timeseries and  one active timeseries in term of memory consumption.

+Our goal is to eventually upstream the changes, however it is a massive task because the underlying Roaring Bitmap Format was extracted from [FeatureBase](https://github.com/FeatureBaseDB/featurebase).
+With enough interests and sufficient performance gain, I will consider taking on the challenge.

+We port prometheus `v3.7.1` main entrypoint to use BSI.
+This is strictly for benchmarking and evaluating only.

+Some things removed includes

+- **tsdb**: only bsi is supported
+- **agent mode**: we do not generate prometheus wal files
+- **remote write**: bsi is optimized as a permanent storage, there is no point to send data to other nodes